targetteal/o2-pt/game-book.md

 Restrictions are composed of a title and a description (both mandatory).
 Restrictions cascade to all inner circles, unless otherwise specified in the description.
 Restrictions cannot set expectations, because that is the goal of an accountability (property of a role or circle).
 Nevertheless, a restriction may demand action, but only for the person(s) or role(s) to which the restriction applies in the specific condition that triggers it.
-Restrictions can only be adopted inside circle meetings, more specifically in the adapt function.
+Restrictions can only be adopted inside circle meetings, more specifically in the adapt mode.

 ## Patches

 Some sections of this game book explicitly allow modifications.
 When this is the case, you can change that rule with a patch.
-The patch follows the same structure of the restriction (title and description) and can only be adopted inside circle meetings, in the adapt function.
+The patch follows the same structure of the restriction (title and description) and can only be adopted inside circle meetings, in the adapt mode.
 Patches cascade to all inner circles, unless otherwise specified in the description.

 # Duties